Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Introduction

-In a series of papers~\cite{borodulin2011experimental,borodulin2013experimental,kachanov2013hypothesis,borodulin2014properties}, Borodolun, Kachanov, and co-workers have introduced, based on experiments with a boundary layer turbulence transition, the notions of deterministic and stochastic turbulence.
-In these experiments, random perturbations to the otherwise laminar boundary layer have been introduced in a controlled manner close to the inlet.
-Further downstream evolution was natural.
-The following features were observed: \begin{enumerate} \item Averaged Statistical characteristics (in particular, profiles of mean velocity and velocity fluctuations, and power spectra of velocity fluctuations) at sufficiently large distances from the inlet were the same for different realizations of the forcing signals. \item Here, exactly the same random forcing signal was used in two different experiments.
+In a series of experiments~\cite{borodulin2011experimental,borodulin2013experimental, kachanov2013hypothesis,borodulin2014properties}, Borodulin, Kachanov, and co-workers used the same experimental setup for actuation of perturbation in a boundary layer Fig.~\ref{fig:sketch}(a) to impose \textit{stochastic} macroscopic perturbations with controllable statistical properties.
+In these experiments, they discovered interesting features that enabled them to introduce the concepts of ``deterministic'' and ``stochastic'' turbulence.
+These features appear to be common to systems with convective space-time chaos, and can be formulated independently of particular hydrodynamical aspects of the boundary layer transition.
+The following properties were emphasized by Borodulin, Kachanov, and co-workers: \begin{enumerate} \item Averaged statistical characteristics (in particular, profiles of mean velocity and velocity fluctuations, and power spectra of velocity fluctuations) at sufficiently large distances from the inlet were the same for different realizations of the forcing signals. \item A setup, where exactly the same random forcing signal was used in two different experiments.
 As a result, the measured turbulent fields in the two repetitions were very close to each other in a relatively large domain downstream of the forcing; this domain included both an initial region of perturbation growth and a part of the region with universal statistical properties, as described in feature 1.
 For example, in Fig. (3) of \cite{borodulin2014properties}, the authors present plots of two instantaneous fields of velocity perturbations measured in two experiments, one in the morning and one in the evening, with the same random force; these two fields nearly coincide.
 This regime is called deterministic turbulence. \item The coincidence (measured by a cross-correlation of the signals) of two fields in two experiments, as described in feature 2, is not perfect.
-The uncorrelated component grows exponentially downstream (see Fig. (27) of \cite{borodulin2014properties}), and eventually, at large distances from the inlet, correlations disappear.
+The uncorrelated component (which is unavoidable in experiments due to ambient noise) grows exponentially downstream (see Fig. (27) of \cite{borodulin2014properties}), and eventually, at large distances from the inlet, correlations between fields in two runs disappear.
 This regime is called stochastic turbulence. \end{enumerate}